kpan2023/Python-Projects/README.md

 # Python-Projects
-Python projects- data analysis or others.
+Python projects- data analysis or other programming projects